ChenGou-zheng/my-autoresearch/README.md

 - `f`: queue a finish request for the next run.
 - `F`: queue a finish request and interrupt the recorded session or process.
 - `q`: quit the TUI.

+Closing the TUI does not stop the supervisor or any recorded project process.
+Force actions work by reading pids from `run_state.json` and sending a signal.

 ## Configuration